bergen-routes/bergenroutes.com/docs/journal.md

 Production will showcase the team giving presentations and such.
 Accolades will show a scan of the Bergen Routes poster competition award.

+## 02-29-24 00
+The footer should have the following:
+- Sponsors and logos
+- Github link to website source code